Skjoldrun/Skjoldrun.github.io/docs/csharp/windows-service.md

 ## Serilog Async file logging

 Serilog can be configured to use asynchronous file logging.
-Check the code below or the `` class for examples of implementation:
+Check the code below or the `LogInitializer` class for examples of implementation:

 **LogInitializer**
 ```csharp